mahdafr/20u_cs5391-t3/README.md

 ### Results
 - Each client is a server (see [this StackOverflow question](https://stackoverflow.com/questions/23267305/python-sockets-peer-to-peer))
     - where the listening socket picks a port (from 5000:6000) on the localhost
-    - where the connections are made through the main server (from Part 1) who stores the list of connected clients' addresses
+    - where the connections are made through the main server (from Part 1) who stores the list of connected clients' listening server addresses
+    - the list of sockets are stored and the list of clients' (peers who connected through the listener server) are also stored, see [this StackOverflow question](https://stackoverflow.com/questions/17539859/how-to-create-multi-server-sockets-on-one-client-in-python) which uses the Python [select](https://docs.python.org/2/library/select.html) library
 - Once a client's lifecycle completes (at 5m):
-    - it sends its file to all its peers (through the listener socket)
+    - it sends its file to all its peers:
+        - both those connected through the listener socket, and
+        - those peers it connected to
+        - these lists _might_ have duplicates so a dictionary will be used to map unique clients' information (host address and listener server address)
-    - each connected client will receive the file
+    - each connected peer will receive a file from a client

 ## References
 http://net-informations.com/python/net/thread.htm